paolo milani

 • Spectral domain OCT versus time domain OCT in the evaluation of macular features related to wet age-related macular degeneration

-Paolo Milani, Pierro, Zampedri, Gagliardi, and Alfredo Pece
+Paolo Milani, Pierro, Zampedri, Gagliardi, Alfredo Pece